josh-jacobsen/Notes/Linux/Ubuntu set up.md

 Machine -> Settings -> General -> Advanced -> enable Shared Clipboard and/or Drag'n'Drop.
 Make sure View -> Auto-resize Guest Display is checked.

+3. Give VM access to necessary host machine folders

+Machine -> Settings -> Shared Folders -> Click "add" -> Tick "auto-mount"

+Restart the machine and the folder should be under /media

 1. Terminator